spectrocloud/spectromate/README.md

 | Health checks | ✅ | Supported through the `/health` endpoint.|
 | Verify Slack signature| ✅ | Verification of Slack signature is applied to all Slack endpoints.|
 | Metrics | ❌ | Currently unavailable. |

+!> There is a limitation with `pask` messages and submitting feedback.
+The original message is replaced with a feedback acknowledgment.
+This behavior stems from the Slack API not including the original message when handling action events from an ephemeral message.

+# Contribution

+We welcome all types of contributions.
+Please take a moment and review our [contribution guidelines](./docs/contributions.md).

+# Open Source Licenses

+Review the [Open Source Acknowledgment]((./docs/open-source.md)) reference resource for a complete list of open-source licenses used in this project.